ledeprogram/courses/foundations/Mapping/mapping shapefiles.md

 ## Downloading a Shapefile

 You'll want to get your shapefile from [ohouston.org](http://data.ohouston.org/ro/dataset/hurricane-risk-area/resource/ad0e925e-4791-4d0b-9df7-2411aeb60a97).
+If that link doesn't work, you can download [houston-evac.zip](houston-evac.zip).

 We talked about Shapefiles a little bit during the census class, but the basic gist is that they're a collection of files that describe some sort of geography.
 They can illustrate everything from points to polygons and are widely used in the computers-mapping-stuff (GIS) world.
 When shapefiles are available about your data, be happy.